hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 implement the `Portable` interface.
 Portable serialization has the following advantages:

 - Supporting multiversion of the same object type.
-- Fetching individual fields without having to rely on the reflection.
+- Fetching individual fields without having to rely on reflection.
 - Querying and indexing support without deserialization and/or reflection.

-In order to support these features, a serialized `Portable` object contains meta information like the version and concrete location of the each field in the binary data.
-This way Hazelcast is able to navigate in the binary data and deserialize only the required field without actually deserializing the whole object which improves the query performance.
+To support these features, a serialized `Portable` object contains meta information like the version and concrete location of each field in the binary data.
+This way Hazelcast is able to navigate in the binary data and deserialize only the required field without actually deserializing the whole object, which improves the query performance.

-With multiversion support, you can have two members each having different versions of the same object; Hazelcast stores both meta information and uses the correct one to serialize and deserialize portable objects depending on the member.
-This is very helpful when you are doing a rolling upgrade without shutting down the cluster.
+With multiversion support, you can have two members, each having different versions of the same object; Hazelcast stores both meta information and uses the correct one to serialize and deserialize portable objects depending on the member.
+This is very helpful when doing a rolling upgrade without shutting down the cluster.

-Also note that portable serialization is totally language independent and is used as the binary protocol between Hazelcast server and clients.
+Also, note that portable serialization is totally language independent and is used as the binary protocol between Hazelcast server and clients.

 A sample portable implementation of a `Customer` class looks like the following: